Key takeaways for histamine intolerance:

 It could mean that a FODMAPs diet works because IBS is related to histamine intolerance – or – it could mean that the people diagnosed with IBS were really dealing with gut-related histamine symptoms.[ref]
 Additionally, the low FODMAPs diet may help to decrease intestinal barrier permeability.

-A low FODMAPs diet cuts out a lot of high histamine foods, so it could reduce histamine levels by eating fewer foods high in histamine.
+A low FODMAPs diet cuts out a lot of high-histamine foods, so it could reduce histamine levels by eating fewer foods high in histamine.
 On the other hand, a low FODMAPs diet impacts the gut microbiome and histamine-producing bacteria.
 Animal studies also link IBS to mast cell activation in the colon, so changing the gut microbiome with a FODMAPs diet may also impact colonic mast cells.[ref]

 Learn more about what is included in a low FODMAPs diet: Starting a Low FODMAPs diet

-Research on supplements for Histamine Intolerance:
+Supplements for Histamine Intolerance:

 Related Articles and Topics: